What is the best way to get rid of sweat bees?

 Sweat bees, also known as Halictidae family bees, are a type of solitary bee.
 They live all over the world in the form of thousands of different species.

 Because they are highly attracted to human sweat for the salt content, they are considered pests.
+During certain times of the year, they will incessantly fly around and land on people trying to enjoy the outdoors.

 This article discusses how to get rid of sweat bees using three highly effective methods.